agda/agda-pkg/README.md

   - Check the version to exists (git tag..)
   - Install as a git repository
   - git checkout on the package source with the tag or commit
-- [ ] Info command to show stats of the index package

 - [ ] Read relevant environment variables like AGDA_DIR
 - [ ] Travis at least on OSX
 - [ ] Pip package
-- [ ] Offer the chance to generate pkg file and normal files
 - [ ] Show info to open issues when an error happens
-- [ ] Improve help messages
-- [ ] Index the main libraries, maybe from Agda wiki
 - [ ] Comment in the Agda mail-listings
 - [ ] Doctor command for problems
-- [ ] Specify the version of agda to install packages
-- [ ] Update command
-- [ ] Have .apkg-project to set up the defaults libraries for the current agda session.
+- [ ] Info command to show stats of the index package